Umbrix11/Umbrix-ai/README.md

 Personal Memory – Save your name and preferences.

-Smart Welcome – Personalized greetings like “Welcome back, your name!”  )
+Smart Welcome – Personalized greetings like “Welcome back, your name!” )*

+## 🚀 Overview

+Umbrix-ai is a personal web project that serves as a (website / tool / portfolio / whatever it’s for).
+It’s built using HTML and designed to be lightweight and easy to customize.

 ## 📁 Project Structure